shashankgupta06/Pokemon-Game/README.md

 Character Movement
 Main Menu Layout
 Character Creation
 Pokemon spawning in the grass
+OakScene Walkthrough Scene

  Features to Work on Immediately: